 Of course, you may apply for grants or scholarships to aid with expenditures, but these require time and effort as well.

-To answer the question: “Is computer engineering a fun career?” you must know that like other careers, it isn’t for everyone, and it comes with its own set of disadvantages.
+Computer engineering isn’t for everyone, and it comes with its own set of disadvantages.

 Many of the positions are sedentary, forcing you to sit in an office for long periods.
 It might be tough to take instructions from those not as knowledgeable as if you become an expert.